-The manual provides information about the installation and maintenance of OCTEK Jaguar-386 motherboard.
+The manual provides information about the installation and maintenance of OCTEK Pointer-386 motherboard.
 In-depth explanations of the functions of this motherboard are provided.
 In the appendix, the system BIOS setup is explained.

 The content in this manual is only for reference and is intended to provide basic information for the general users.
-There are also some technical information for hardware and software engineers.
+There are also technical information for hardware and software engineers.

 In this manual, there are 4 chapters.
-Chapter 1 contains a brief introduction and specification of OCTEK Jaguar-386 motherboard.
-In the Chapter 2, the functions of Jaguar-386 are explained.
+Chapter 1 contains a brief introduction and specification of OCTEK Pointer-386 motherboard.
+In the chapter 2, the functions of Pointer-386 are explained.
 It also outlines many advanced features of the CPU and the system architecture.
 Chapter 3 explains the installation of coprocessor, DRAM modules and jumpers.
-Some technical information are provided in the Chapter 4.
+Technical information is provided in the chapter 4.

-System BIOS and the system setup are described in the appendix A. All the setup procedures are explained.
+System BIOS and the system setup are described in the appendix A. All setup procedures are explained.
 Appendix B contains the information about the memory expansion board.